CLIOPATRA: Extracting Private Information from LLM Insights: Experimental Evaluation

-Furthermore, almost half (56.6\%) of the clusters with successful attacks receive a privacy rating of 5/5.
+Furthermore, more than half (57.7\%) of the clusters with successful attacks receive a privacy rating of 5/5, even though the cluster summaries were \emph{non-stealthy}.
 Interestingly, the LLM justifies these ratings by citing the lack of explicit identifiers (names, locations, etc.), the availability of age and gender as commonly available demographic information, and the fact that the medical conditions and symptoms found are generic.
 Although each piece of information may not be particularly sensitive on its own, \attack shows that, when combined, common information can be used to identify and target users.
 Additionally, using more powerful LLMs for privacy auditing does not yield substantially more effective audits.
 Specifically, even when using the Claude Sonnet 4.5 model to audit the cluster summaries, no cluster was found to contain privacy violations.

 Overall, using LLMs as privacy auditors is not a reliable way to detect or mitigate privacy leakage.